-- · flash memories;
+- flash memories;

-- dynamic and static random access memories, or DRAMs and SRAMs, respectively; and
+- · dynamic and static random access memories, or DRAMs and SRAMs, respectively; and

-- · printed circuit boards.
+- printed circuit boards.

 We use our forecast of expected demand to determine our material requirements.
 Lead times for materials and components we order vary significantly, and depend on factors such as the specific supplier, contract terms and demand for a component at a given time.
 If forecasts exceed orders, we may have excess and/or obsolete inventory on hand or under non-cancelable purchase commitments which could have a material adverse effect on our operating results and financial condition.
 If orders exceed forecasts, we may have inadequate inventory of certain materials and components, which could have a material adverse effect on our operating results and financial condition.
 We do not have agreements fixing long-term prices or minimum volume requirements from these suppliers.
 From time to time we have experienced shortages and allocations of certain components, resulting in delays in filling orders.
 Qualifying new suppliers to compensate for such shortages may be time-consuming and costly, and may increase the likelihood of errors in design or production.
 In addition, during the development of our products, we have experienced delays in the prototyping of our ASICs, which in turn has led to delays in product introductions.
-We cannot assure you that similar delays will not occur in the future.
-Furthermore, we cannot assure you that the performance of the components as incorporated in our products will meet the quality requirements of our customers.
+We cannot assure you that the performance of the components as incorporated in our products will meet the quality requirements of our customers.